5 Ways 3D Scanning Personalizes AR Learning Experiences

 The Quiver app has a simple premise and one of the most exciting and fun executions yet for an AR app: after colouring in a printed hand-out, the image on the page comes to life in full 3D when viewed through the app.

-What 3D scanning gives to AR
+What 3D scanning brings to AR learning experiences

 In the applications described above, the AR content is largely online media such as photos, video, or 3D models demonstrating subject matter.
 AR becomes meaningful in a new way when students are given tools to create their own content to experience in augmented reality – to better evaluate the progress of their work, or to share and communicate their findings with others.